 "Shoghi Effendi described 'service' as 'the true basis' of family unity and called upon the family members to 'arise with renewed effort to teach the Faith'.
 The Guardian's secretary writing on his behalf to one couple who had 'jointly undertaken a most successful teaching tour' stated: 'This bond of common service to the Cause which is so closely uniting your hearts...has proved such an effective solution of your personal problems.'
 And the hope was expressed that this 'bond' would be 'further cemented by the passing of years' and through the couple's 'increased and joint participation in the teaching work'."
-(Universal House of Justice, introduction to Preserving Bahá'i Marriages, section 3.8)
+(Memorandum of the Research Department of the Universal House of Justice, introduction to Preserving Bahá'í Marriages, section 3.8)